DaVinciTachyon/FinalYearProject/README.md

   - How many std devs in sentiment for 1 std dev in price
   - mean reversal - movement around mean
   - efficient market hypothesis
+  - small error when market is well behaved
+  - statistically signifant >90%
 - Background
 - Introduction
-  - What have I learnt?
+  - What have I learnt? nlp, financial concepts, econometrics, behavioural psychology
+  - innovative system
+  - statistical estimation
+  - change in facts, not absolute facts
+  - 0 point motion
+  - bachelier
+  - naive trader vs informaed trader
+  - demand vs supply
+  - created system that is more than the sum of its parts
+  - research papers
+  - systematically organised corpus of texts
+  - studied domain, unerstand how to computerise it
-  - Qualitative -> Quantitative -> Market Dynamics
+  - Qualitative -> Quantitative -> Market Dynamics (description -> correlation -> causation/dependence)
+  - diffentiate between correlation and causation, causation has to be stastically significant
   - What is impacting the market?
   - conceptualisation
+  - negative words are important < 2,3 %, otherwise lie, if high negative sentiment, important news
 - Nomenclature
 - Abstract
 - Ackowledgments